MingyuJ666/ProLLM/data_prepocess/readme.md

 # Change the PPI data into ProCoT format QA dataset to finetune the LLMs

-## Put the corresponding dataset into the folder of the same name.
+## 1.Put the corresponding dataset into the folder of the same name.
 Ex: Human dataset to ./Human